Technologicat/unpythonic/doc/dialects/lispython.md

 Python, on the other hand, has a slight edge in usability to the end-user programmer, and importantly, a huge ecosystem of libraries, second to ``None``.
 Python is where science happens (unless you're in CS).
 Python is an almost-Lisp that has delivered on [the productivity promise](http://paulgraham.com/icad.html) of Lisp.
 Python also gets many things right, such as well developed support for lazy sequences, and decorators.

 In certain other respects, Python the base language leaves something to be desired, if you have been exposed to Racket (or Haskell, but that's a different story).
-Writing macros is harder due to the irregular syntax, but thankfully MacroPy already exists, and any set of macros only needs to be created once.
+Writing macros is harder due to the irregular syntax, but thankfully macro expanders already exist, and any set of macros only needs to be created once.

 Practicality beats purity ([ZoP §9](https://www.python.org/dev/peps/pep-0020/)): hence, fix the minor annoyances that would otherwise quickly add up, and reap the benefits of both worlds.
 If Python is software glue, Lispython is an additive that makes it flow better.